OCA/account-closing/account_cutoff_base/README.rst

 Go to the menu *Invoicing > Configuration > Settings* and configure the parameters that are in the *Cut-off* section.

-Then, if you plan to use accruals, go to *Invoicing > Configuration > Accounting > Taxes* and:
+If you have enabled the option *Accural on Taxes*, you can either:

-- for each sale tax, configure the *Accrued Revenue Tax Account*,
+-  configure the *Default Tax Account for Accrued Revenue* and *Default Tax Account for Accrued Expense* on the configuration page.
-- for each purchase tax, configure the *Accrued Expense Tax Account*.
+-  if you need to use different accounts depending on the tax, go to *Invoicing > Configuration > Accounting > Taxes* and configure the *Accrued Revenue Tax Account* on sale taxes and *Accrued Expense Tax Account* on purchase taxes.

 Usage
 =====